ChitambarLab/qNetVO/README.md

 ### Building Documentation

 It is important to view the documentation before committing changes.
-To locally build and view the documentation, first setup the [dev environment](https://github.com/ChitambarLab/qNetVO#environment).
+To locally build and view the documentation, first set up the [dev environment](https://github.com/ChitambarLab/qNetVO#environment).
 Then, follow these steps.